snoyberg/posa-chapter/warp.md

 Instead, we perform all parsing manually.

 This gives rise to another question: how do we represent the actual binary data?
-The standard Haskell representation is a `ByteString`, an efficient packed data structure.
-A `ByteString` is essentially three pieces of data: a pointer to some piece of memory, the offset from the beginning of that memory to the data in question, and the size of our data.
+The answer is a `ByteString`, which is essentially three pieces of data: a pointer to some piece of memory, the offset from the beginning of that memory to the data in question, and the size of our data.